Acutis language manual

 and map

-statements are the core of Acutis’ superpowers.
-They
+expressions are the core of Acutis’ powers.
+They use

-statement in JavaScript, then this may seem like a natural progression from
+JavaScript, then this may seem like a natural progression from that.

 Consider this pattern: